20 Questions

 6. What are some of the problems in deciding which ELSs are real and which aren't?

 The relative improbability of appearance of different ELSs can be accurately gauged.
-However, even the messages of the most improbable ELSs are inherently not reliable, for one or more of the following reasons:
+However, even the messages of the most improbable ELSs are inherently not reliable, for one or more of the following reasons: a) Codes only express a viewpoint (see 5), which could be that of God, terrorists, or any person, notable or otherwise.

 b) Spaces selected between words may differ from those originally intended.